chatwoot/docs/docs/product/channels/twitter.md

 <br>

-_**NOTE: Twitter integration has been temporarily discontinued as a result of modifications made by Twitter to its APIs.**_
+_**NOTE: Twitter integration has been temporarily discontinued as a result of modifications made by Twitter to its APIs.
+This includes limitations on the number of requests raised per minute, plus substantial pricing changes.**_

 <br>